 On the eve of decimalisation, in 1971, my Uncle Alan gave me a few of the new coins.
 The owner of a draper’s shop in a Lancashire market town, he had them in advance of general circulation.
 At a young age this was exciting for me rather than strange, but it must have come as a shock to many people; a radical departure from the money familiar for generations.
-My only recollection of using the old currency was adding a modest contribution to the ‘penny miles’ which used to snake their way along the pavement in aid of a good cause.
+My only memory of using the old currency was adding a modest contribution to the ‘penny miles’ which used to snake their way along the pavement in aid of a good cause.
 Much easier to achieve with the old penny than with the new.

 The 1970s were full of change.
 As a family we attended the parish church which began to use the experimental orders of service offered by the Church of England.
 My earliest recollection is the ‘Series 3’ service, and I quickly came to know the communion liturgy by heart.
 For my parents and grandparents it must have felt jarring – or liberating – to shift the address to God from ‘Thou’ to ‘You’.
 Money changing; holy words changing – it was quite a decade.